-What Are Bald-faced Hornets?
+What Are a Bald-faced Hornets?

-The Biology and Lifecycle of Bald-faced Hornets
+The Biology and Lifecycle of Bald-faced Hornet Removal

 The hornet queen and her offspring range in size from 13mm to 20mm.
 The queen is usually the largest yellow jacket in the colony.
 In the spring, fertilized queens overwinter in protected places.
 Bald-faced hornets overwinter in hollow trees, rock piles, under bark and in the walls and attics of buildings.
 In the spring they become active and begin to build their nests.

 The queen collects cellulose from weathered and rotting wood and chews the wood adding her saliva.
 She takes this paste and makes a papery material to construct the nest.
 The queen hornet creates a few brood cells within the nest and deposits her eggs into them.
 Afterward, she feeds the larvae when they hatch.
 This first brood will assume the duties of nest building, food collection, feeding the larvae and protecting the nest.
-The bald-faced hornets colony grows after a few months until there’s about 100 to 400 total hornets.
+The bald-faced hornets colony grows after a few months until there are about 100 to 400 total hornets.